Timwi/KtaneSouvenir/translations.md

 	Note that the type of `_translations` has also changed.

 	Note that `ModuleNameSpecial` and `Conjugation` are just examples.
-These additional fields can be used in your implementation of `FormatModuleName` when writing the standard discriminator, “the Module that was solved first”.
+These additional fields can be used in your implementation of `FormatModuleName` when writing the standard discriminator, “the Module you solved first”.
 You should think about what information is necessary to accommodate the grammar of your language.
 You can only use strings and custom enum types.
 Refer to the existing translations (e.g. Russian, German) to see examples.

 6. **Compile `SouvenirLib.dll`.** This will automatically run a tool which updates all of the translation files.
 It will populate your new file with untranslated strings for every Souvenir module, question and discriminator.